 Temporary (Nonimmigrant) Workers

 In order for you to come to the United States lawfully as a nonimmigrant to work temporarily in the United States your prospective employer must generally file a nonimmigrant petition on your behalf with USCIS1.
-The main nonimmigrant temporary worker classifications are listed in the table below.
-For more information about the filing requirements for particular nonimmigrant classifications, see the specific classification links under "Temporary Workers" to the left.

 Spouses and Children Seeking Dependent Nonimmigrant Classification